If you want to cut down on caffeine, you might enjoy this guide on how to find the best chicory coffee.

 - Coffee beans are roasted in small batches

-- Medium-roast for a milder flavour
+- Medium-roast for a milder flavor

 - Not as easy to get hold of as others on this list